AgoraDex/evm-token-agora/README.md

-# AgoraDex Decentralized Loot Box
+# AgoraDex Token Contract

 This project is a part of AgoraDex.

 ## Contract Overview

-The contract is based on OpenZeppelin ERC721 contract implementation.
+The contract is based on OpenZeppelin ERC20 contract implementation.
 TBD